-- The Agencies may consider any FTCA claim or lawsuit filed against an employee who was acting within the scope of his or her employment at the time of the alleged wrongful act, to be one against the United States; and the United States will be substituted as the defendant in the action.
-The suit will no longer name the Agency or be against the employee. - The Agencies consider the conduct to be within the scope of employment when: - 1) The conduct or activity is one that the employee was hired to perform by the Agency, that is, a non-discretionary duty; - 2) The conduct occurs within the time and in the place where the employee is authorized to be by the Agency; and - 3) The purpose of the activity or conduct, partially, is to serve the Agency. - The Agencies will not defend the action on the employee's behalf if it is determined that the employee was not acting within the scope of his or her employment. - The Agencies may use arbitration or other alternative means of dispute resolution to settle any tort claim against the Agency, consistent with Title 28, United States Code, Section 2672 (hereafter 28 U.S.C. §2672). - No attorney may charge, demand, receive or collect for services rendered, fees in excess of 25 percent of any judgment rendered pursuant to Section 1346(b) of Title 28 U.S.C. or any settlement made pursuant to Section 2677 of this Title, or in excess of 20 percent of any award, compromise, or settlement made pursuant to Section 2672 of this Title.

-NOTE: If the claim against an individual employee is one in which the claimant is alleging a FTCA claim or Constitutional violation, that action will proceed against the individual, but will be defended by the Department of Justice as long as the employee was acting within the scope of his or her employment, and it is in the interest of the United States to represent the individual.
+Policy Principles The Agency may consider any FTCA claim or lawsuit filed against an employee who was acting within the scope of their employment at the time of the alleged wrongful act to be one against the United States; and the United States will be substituted as the defendant in the action.
+The suit will no longer name the Agency or be against the employee.
+The Agency considers the conduct to be within the scope of employment when: The conduct or activity is one that the employee was hired to perform by either CSOSA or PSA, that is, a non-discretionary duty; The conduct occurs within the time and in the place where the employee is authorized to be by their employing agency; and The purpose of the activity or conduct, in some part, is to serve the employing agency.
+The Agency will not defend the action on the employee's behalf if it is determined that the employee was not acting within the scope of their employment.
+The Agency may use arbitration or other alternative means of dispute resolution to settle any tort claim against it, consistent with Title 28 United States Code § 2672 (hereafter 28 U.S.C. § 2672).
+No attorney may charge, demand, receive or collect for services rendered, fees in excess of 25 percent of any judgment rendered pursuant to §1346(b) of Title 28 U.S.C. or any settlement made pursuant to § 2677 of this Title, or in excess of 20 percent of any award, compromise, or settlement made pursuant to § 2672 of this Title.
+NOTE: If the claim against an individual employee is one in which the claimant is alleging a FTCA claim or Constitutional violation, that action will proceed against the individual, but will be defended by the Department of Justice, as long as the employee was acting within the scope of their employment, and it is in the interest of the United States to represent the individual.